One Billion Rising

 One Billion Rising is a global campaign, founded by Eve Ensler, to end rape and sexual violence against women.
 It was started in 2012 as part of the V-Day movement.
 The "billion" refers to the UN statistic that one in three women will be raped or beaten in her lifetime, or about one billion.
-The campaign expands each year.
-In 2016, the theme of the campaign is Rise for Revolution.
+The campaign expands each year with new themes and artistic actions.
+In 2024, the theme of the campaign is Rise for Freedom.
 "This year's campaign will escalate the collective actions of activists worldwide, and amplify their call for systematic changes towards ending violence against women and children once and for all," said OBR global director Monique Wilson.

 Founding

 The campaign was initiated by playwright and activist Eve Ensler (known for her play The Vagina Monologues), and her organization V-Day.
 It was partly inspired by Missouri congressman Todd Akin's "legitimate rape" and pregnancy comments.
 Shocked by Akin's remarks, Ensler wrote an open letter in response.